Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/modules/05-hello-world-sample-app/README.md

    You can stop at this point if you're interested only in the infrastructure components.
 If you'd like to skip workload deployment please remember to [:broom: clean up](../../README.md#broom-clean-up-resources) your resources when you are done.

-1. Navigate to the Terraform module for the hub.
+1. Navigate to the Terraform module for the "Hello World" container app.

    ```bash
    cd ../05-hello-world-sample-app